 - Stay calm, carry on (26% of consumers): This segment hasn’t been directly affected by the pandemic, but they’re worried about the impact of large-scale stockpiling.
-Their spending behaviours haven’t changed much.
+Their spending behaviors haven’t changed much.

 - Hibernate and spend (11% of consumers): This segment is deeply concerned about the pandemic but is also in a great position to deal with it.
 Many of them are spending more across every category, including luxury or non-essential categories such as entertainment, electronics, and beauty products.

 But remember, insight is only as powerful as the action that follows it.
-You also need the agile processes and activation capabilities to respond to and capitalise on these changing behaviours as they occur.
-By investing in streamlined, marketer-friendly tools for insight and activation such as a Customer Data Platform, you can position your business to successfully adapt to the ebb and flow of consumer behaviour in the future.
+You also need the agile processes and activation capabilities to respond to and capitalize on these changing behaviors as they occur.
+By investing in streamlined, marketer-friendly tools for insight and activation such as a Customer Data Platform, you can position your business to successfully adapt to the ebb and flow of consumer behavior in the future.

 5. Genuine, meaningful communication between brands and buyers is key to driving loyalty.

 The sensitive nature of COVID-19 has forced businesses to take a critical look at their communication strategies.